Landozo/LumiaExpansionPacks/Guides/LoomGuide.md

 ### Planning Effort

 This helps tell your LLM how much work to put into the reasoning phase.
+Some models ignore this.
+I recommend keeping it on extreme.

+-- Insert Picture of this here --

 ### CoT Selections

 These are the reasoning checklists for Loom.
 I'll explain them in more detail in the next section.

+-- Insert Picture of this here --

 ## Reasoning or non-Reasoning?
 CoT?